A General Framework for Importance Sampling with Markov Random Walks: Notions of Logarithmic Efficiency

 {\bf Fixed-time events.} We consider the simulation of the probability of a fixed-time event in the form of $\{ S_n > c_n \}$.
 Under the large-deviation regime, the sequence of events of interests typically have the form of $A(n,\ell) = \{ \frac{S_n}{n}-\mu > \ell \}$, indexed by $n$.
 Under the original probability $\p$, $\frac{S_n}{n} - \mu \to 0$ almost surely.
 Hence $z(n, \ell) = \p\left( A(n,\ell) \right) \to 0$, as $n \to \infty$ for any fixed $\ell$.
 Therefore, it naturally fits in the framework of rare event simulation.
 In contrast, under the asymptotic normal regime (see Definition \ref{def:normal regime}), the sequence of events of interests have the form of $A(n,\ell) = \{ \sqrt{\frac{n}{\sigma^2}}( \frac{S_n}{n}-\mu ) > \ell \}$, indexed by $n$.
 Under the original probability $\p$, $\sqrt{\frac{n}{\sigma^2}} ( \frac{S_n}{n} - \mu) \to \mathcal{N}(0, 1)$ in distribution for some $\sigma>0$.
 Therefore, $z(n,\ell) = \p\left( A(n,\ell) \right) \to \Phi(-\ell)\in (0,1)$, where $\Phi(\cdot)$ is the cumulative distribution function of a standard normal distribution.
 In other words, events under the asymptotic normal regime do not directly fit into the conventional framework of rare event simulation because the limiting probability is not zero.
 Consequently, the concept of bounded relative error and logarithmic efficiency are not discussed in the literature of moderate-deviation simulation, e.g., \citet{fuh2004efficient}.

-The above discussion motives us to redefine bounded relative error and logarithmic efficiency in the simulation under the asymptotic normal regime by letting $\ell\to+\infty$ (after first taking limit $n\to \infty$) to have a truly rare event.
-More precisely, a family of estimators $\{\hat Z(n,\ell)\}$ is called to have bounded relative error, if
+The above discussion motives us to redefine bounded relative error and logarithmic efficiency in the simulation under the asymptotic normal regime by letting $\ell\to\infty$ (after first taking limit $n\to \infty$) to have a truly rare event.
+More precisely, a family of estimators $\{\hat Z(n,\ell)\}$ is called to have \textit{logarithmic efficiency} if